Chart Color Schemes

 Maddingley faces significant health challenges based on AreaSearch's assessment.

-Mortality rates and chronic condition prevalence are high, with common health conditions prevalent across all age groups but more so among older cohorts.
-Private health cover is very high at approximately 57% of the total population (~3,779 people).
-The most common medical conditions are mental health issues and asthma, impacting 10.0% and 9.7% of residents respectively.
-67.0% of residents declare themselves completely clear of medical ailments, compared to 72.6% across Greater Melbourne.
+Mortality rates and chronic condition prevalence are high, with common health conditions prevalent across all age groups but particularly so among older cohorts.
+The rate of private health cover is very high at approximately 57% of the total population (~3,779 people).
+Mental health issues and asthma were found to be the most common medical conditions in the area, impacting 10.0 and 9.7% of residents respectively.
+However, 67.0% declared themselves completely clear of medical ailments compared to 72.6% across Greater Melbourne.
 Health outcomes among the working-age population are broadly typical.
-The area has 14.4% of residents aged 65 and over (956 people).
-Health outcomes among seniors present some challenges but rank lower nationally than the broader population.
+The area has 14.5% of residents aged 65 and over (963 people).
+Health outcomes among seniors present some challenges, though they rank lower nationally than the broader population.

 Frequently Asked Questions - Health